PLAN 672: Urban Data Analytics in R

 HW 9

 Frank Baumgartner’s most recent book is Suspect Citizens (Cambridge, 2018), focusing on racial differences in the outcomes of routine traffic stops.
 In this homework, I want you to analyse a small portion of the summary dataset (by police agency), I acquired from him, to identify clusters of patterns.
 You are welcome to choose a subset of the variables, but you should pick at least some “Stop” and “Search” variables such as “Total stops” and “Total number of searches of Hispanic drivers”.
 Noting that the data is from different years, construct a reasonable ‘cross-sectional’ dataset and tell a compelling story about the nature of traffic stops in the United States.
-The dataset, along with the code book is posted on Canvas.
+The dataset, along with the code book is posted on MS Teams.

 Resources/Readings

-Nov 14 (Mon) Individual Work on Final Project
+Nov 25 (Mon), Dec 2 (Mon) Individual Work on Final Project

 References